robotix/2020.robotix.in/_events/fortress.md

 #### Round 2

-The arena is plain black with some shapes of same color on it.
-There would be an overhead camera which would provide a video feed to the bot.
+The arena will be plain black with some shapes of the same colour on it.
+There will be an overhead camera which will provide a video feed of the arena to the robot.
 In the arena all the shapes will be made of a specific number of squares and will have the same area.
 There will be obstacles on the arena.
-Obstacles will have the same area as that of shapes.
+These obstacles will have the same area as the useful shapes.

  The participants will also be given an image which will comprise of the same number of shapes but they will be of different sizes and different colours.The shapes will have **different** orientation in  the arena than the image.
+The obstacles will not be present in the given image.

-The task of round two is to identify the  shapes present in the arena corresponding to the shapes in the image by performing pattern recognition.And the colour of each shape in the image represents a serial number of that shape and the bot has to go to each shape in the ascending order of serial number and when it identifies that certain shape in the arena it has to go to that shape and has to blink the LED the number of times equal to the serial number of that shape.
-The bot has to avoid going over the obstacles in the arena or identifying them as one of the shapes in the image.
+The task of round two is to identify the  shapes present in the arena corresponding to the shapes in the image by performing pattern recognition.
+The colour of each shape in the image represents a serial number of that shape and the robot has to go to each shape in the ascending order of serial number.
+When it reaches a shape in the arena it has to blink the LED the number of times equal to the serial number of that shape.
+The robot has to avoid going over the obstacles in the arena or identifying them as one of the shapes in the image.
 This round will last for 4 minutes.

-**Note:**The serial number corresponding to a colour will be provided at the start of the run.
+**Note:** The serial number corresponding to a colour will be provided at the start of the run.
 And the RGB values of the colours of the shapes in the images will also be provided.

 .